 Fantasmic!
 Sunset Boulevard Disney’s Hollywood Studios

-Pre-Show – Because of this show’s enormous popularity, it’s best to claim a seat early – during busy times, as much as an hour or more before showtime!
+Pre-Show – Because of this show’s enormous popularity, it’s best to claim a seat early (if you aren’t using a FastPass or dining package)– during busy times, as much as an hour or more before showtime!
 Music is piped in to help you while away the wait.

 The waters calm, but a cannon blast erupts.
 Live characters re-enact battle scenes from the movie Pocahontas, followed by John Smith and the Native American heroine dancing to Colors of the Wind.